 I put the characters along with various chalk pieces into a baggie and taped them shut, then tied the shapes with baggies into sets using chunky yarn.
 The yarn pictured is Lion Brand Yarn Wool-Ease Thick & Quick, Coney Island, which has a beautiful mix of soft autumn colors.
 I’ve used this yarn for making cup cozies and small projects – it would be great for winter wear accessories or even a child’s teddy bear, which I think I might do next.
 Now to find a pattern…..

-Now these sets are all ready for gifting!
+These sets are all ready for gifting!
 Hopefully, you’ll find my trial and error helpful, if you decide to give this particular craft a try.
 Just remember to read the label of your paint brand and follow those instructions.
 If you’re like me and have trouble seeing labels – look it up on Google, it’s a wonderful thing!

 What do you think?
 Have you tried a similar project?
 Tell me about it in the comments.